ZhangNingSAU/Spring-2021-CSCI-480-Machine-Learning/Homework/HW3.md

 + Use precision and recall/sensitivity as the metrics in Q3.
 + Use F1-score as the metric in Q4.
 + Use cross validation for one model(you can choose any one).
-+ Bonus: Plot the ROC curve and cacluate AUC for each model(15 points).
++ Bonus: Plot the ROC curve and cacluate AUC for the binary classification model in Q2(10 points).
++ Bonus: Error analysis for the multiclass classification model in Q3(10 points).

 # Step 1: Please complete Q1-Q4
 # Step 2: Please save the answers in a Python Jupyter notebook file, name it as "CSCI480_Homework3_JohnDoe(0123456).ipynb", where 0123456 is your BeeCard number, and sumbit it on [Blackboard](https://blackboard.sau.edu/webapps/login/)